We’ll Install Your Raised Garden Bed &

 How Much Food Will the Garden Produce?

 It depends on what vegetables you choose to plant.
-We recommend that you choose up to 4 different crops per 4×4 bed, up to 8 different crops per 4×8 bed, and up to 12 different crops per 4×12 bed.
-As a popular example: one 4×8 bed can grow 2 tomato plants, 2 pepper plants, 4 kale plants, 4 sq ft of lettuce, 50 or so carrots, 30 or so beets, 2 basil plants, and 1 other herb.
+We recommend that you choose up to 8 different crops per 4×8 bed.
+As a popular example: one 4×8 bed can grow 2 tomato plants, 2 pepper plants, 4 kale plants, 4 sq ft of lettuce, about 50 carrots, about 20 beets, 2 basil plants, and 1 other herb.

 How Do I Weed, Water, Fertilize, and Harvest?